NoFussComputing/ansible_collection_phpipam_scan_agent/docs/projects/ansible/collection/phpipam_scan_agent/scanner.md

 !!! danger "Security"
     Failing to secure the server component communication with TLS will allow anyone with direct access to the line of communication to view the `auth_token`.
 Anyone who has the `auth_token` will be able to upload data to the server.

+    In an attempt to mitigate this, the scanner will fail to communicate with the server if you have set an `auth_token` and attempt non-TLS communication with the server.